The Constitution of Trinity Memorial United Church

 a) Have reasonable assurance that they have the time and inclination for the role

-d) Be able to be tactful and decisive in ensuring effective and orderly progress
+d) Be tactful and decisive in ensuring effective and orderly progress

 Vice-Chair of Board